-How can competitors find out about possible illegal or incompatible aid from official sources?
+16 How can competitors find out about possible illegal or incompatible aid from official sources?
 What publicity is given to the granting of aid?

 Information on all state aid expenditure, at federal, regional and community level, is collected by the state with a view to complying with the annual reporting exercise pursuant to Regulation 794/2004.
-It is then transmitted to the European Commission (the Commission) for publication through the annual state aid scoreboard and on the Eurostat website.
+It is then transmitted to the European Commission (the Commission) for publication through the annual state aid scoreboard and on the European website.

 In addition, since the entry into force in July 2016 of the General Block Exemption Regulation, each relevant state aid scheme adopted by the Belgian public authorities foresees an obligation of publicity according to which all aid above €500,000 granted on the basis of a given scheme will be published on various websites dedicated to state aid (this depends on the federal, regional and community levels).
-See the Transparency Award Module developed by the Commission available at https://webgate.ec.europa.eu/competition/transparency/public?lang=en
+See the Transparency Award Module developed by the Commission available online.

-Give details of any legislation that gives competitors access to documents on state aid granted to beneficiaries.
+17 Give details of any legislation that gives competitors access to documents on state aid granted to beneficiaries.